vidushi227/Walmart_sales_analysis/README.md

 # Walmart_sales_analysis
-This data is about sales by walmart of its three branch in different city.
-Analysis about its sales based on gender, type of customer is done in this project.
-Also which branch made most profit by selling product_line is analysied
+This project aims for analysis of trajectory of sales of different branches of the store.
+This project will help to understand different sales trend, buyers behaviour, performance of branch and product in the store.
+Project aims to help store to increase their gross profit by increasing thier net sales.